Staff Non-Contributory Retirement Plan, "Plan C"

 What is the 15-Year Rule?

-Employees who have worked at CWRU for 15 years or more may be eligible for a special exemption from the 2016 $18,000 yearly limit.
+Employees who have worked at CWRU for 15 years or more may be eligible for a special exemption.
 This is not automatic.
-Employees should have their MEA calculated to see if they are eligible.
+Employees should have their Maximum Exclusion Allowance calculated to see if they are eligible.

 What is the Age 50 Catch-up?

-How do contributions to other retirement plans affect my Maximum Exclusion Allowance?
+How do contributions to other retirement plans affect my annual IRS limits?

-If you participate in other tax-deferred retirement plans, your combined elective deferral generally cannot exceed $18,000, which is the 415 limit for 2016.
+If you participate in other tax-deferred retirement plans, your combined elective deferral generally cannot exceed the IRS 415 limit.
 In addition, if you participate in other tax-deferred defined contribution retirement plans, the combined deferral generally cannot exceed your IRC 402(g) limit.
 Please consult your tax advisor for further information if you are participating in other tax-deferred retirement plans.